HainanXu/Modelling-Disease-Transmission-through-Agent-Based-Modelling/README.md

 Two parts:
 1.Transition Matrix part
 Generated 3000 agents with different health habits using normal distribution (a better distribution can be considered).
-Since each on of them have different health habbits, each agent have different risk of being infected/recovered/dead.
+Since each on of them have different health habits, each agent have different risk of being infected/recovered/dead.
 Each agents has four possible states as time goes: Suspected-Infected-Recovered-Dead

 2.Random walk( intervention included)